 In 1964, thirteen local families made the decision to establish a Bible-based church on the Eastside called Westminster Chapel.
 Pastor Wilbur Antisdale led the growing fellowship in its first location: a downtown Bellevue funeral home (which is a fun piece of trivia to share at parties!).

-In 1964, thirteen families made a decision to establish a Bible-based church called Westminster Chapel.
-Pastor Wilbur Antisdale led the growing fellowship in a downtown Bellevue rented funeral home.
-By 1969 a chapel and education building were completed as the 500-member church began holding 2 worship services.
-Faced with steady growth, the congregation bought additional land in 1977 and began plans for a new worship center, office and classroom building.
+By 1969, an A-frame chapel and education building were completed at our more inviting current location, where the 500-member church began holding two worship services on Sundays.
+In response to steady growth, the congregation bought additional land in 1977 and began plans for a new worship center, office and classroom building.

-Westminster Chapel gets its name from the Westminster Confession.
-This confession was written in 1647 as a way to unify people from different backgrounds around a strong confession of faith.
+Westminster is a reference to the Westminster Confession, written in 1647.
+This historic statement served to unify people from different backgrounds around a strong confession of faith.
 Westminster was founded on a similar vision of including people from a variety of spiritual heritages who held a strong statement of faith in common.
-By the way, the most common mistake that people make with the church name is to call it “West Minister Chapel.”

 Today’s church building may not look like the traditional ‘chapel’ of the early years, but Westminster still holds onto roots established in showing generous hospitality, building warm community, and growing to listen and love like Jesus.

 Connecting at Westminster

 We would love to get to know you, and to have the opportunity to walk alongside on your faith journey.
 Visit our Connect Page for some great ways to begin, or share a prayer request through our Careline Form.